tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/基本配置/基本信息_intl_en.md

 You can click **Modify** on the right of the service region to modify it:
 ![](https://main.qcloudimg.com/raw/bf59e0eccd001b5ccad6262063f032db.png)

 > !
 Acceleration services in and outside the Chinese mainland are billed separately at different prices.
-For more information, please click [here](https://intl.cloud.tencent.com/document/product/228/2949).
+For more information, please see [Billing Instruction](https://intl.cloud.tencent.com/document/product/228/2949).

 #### 3. Modify service type